21st July 2016

 1. Quality of your images will be taken into account so make sure you only use good quality images.
 No fuzziness or distortions.

 2. Oversized images are detrimental for overall page optimisation as they slow down page loading speeds.
 Images should be scaled to the correct display sizes before uploading.
-And there are plenty of tools like ImageOptim or JPEGmini that you can use to reduce file sizes without compromising quality.
+And there are plenty of tools like ImageOptim, JPEGmini, or this tool from Website Planet that you can use to reduce file sizes without compromising quality.

 3. Google also looks for original images as an indication of page quality.
 Though Google can’t ‘see’ your image it can often identify stock images through names, descriptions, titles and other data automatically carried through from the supplier.
 And Google will check to see how often the same image is used on other sites.
 So try and use your own images as much as possible.